We are pleased to be receiving COVID-19 vaccines for residents and team members. Read more for updates.

-- We have replaced group fitness activities with innovative, streaming classes via CCTV or outdoor balcony activities where appropriate.
+- We have added both safe, outdoor group fitness activities and innovative, streaming classes via CCTV or outdoor balcony activities where appropriate.
 We are also providing regularly updated “Virtual Experiences” for residents to enjoy on our MyWLife app.

-- Limited in-home housekeeping services have been put in place, using protective equipment and special chemicals, for kitchens and bathrooms only.
+- Limited in-home housekeeping services have been put in place, using protective equipment and special chemicals.

-- New residents are asked to self-isolate for 14 days after moving in.
+- New residents are asked to self-isolate after moving in.

 - For Assisted Living and Health Center:

-- All new admissions are placed within an isolation wing for a minimum of 14 days.
-This includes residents who are discharged from the hospital, who must have tested negative twice for COVID-19.
+- All new admissions are placed within an isolation wing for a minimum of 10 days.
+This includes residents who are discharged from the hospital, who must have tested negative for COVID-19.